 There’s no time for the team to catch their breath, and head coach David Shaw knows it.

 “If you win big games, the games get bigger,” Shaw said on Tuesday.
 “Our conference is insane.
 There are no gimmes.”

 Stanford is still searching for consistency after a performance against Oregon marked by highs and lows.
-It took the Ducks a miraculous last-minute drive to overcome the Cardinal’s offensive struggles during the second half.
+It took a miraculous last-minute drive to overcome the Cardinal’s offensive struggles during the second half.
 Shaw wants to see a complete game in Tempe.

 “That’s our charge,” Shaw said.
 “We’ve had moments of excellence in all three phases, and moments of the opposite of excellence in all three phases.”

 Stanford may not be able to survive too many lulls against Arizona State.
 The Sun Devils boast an explosive offense that torched UCLA last Saturday with long touchdown passes of 54 and 65 yards and a 49-yard scoring run.
 ASU quarterback Jayden Daniels is one of the best in the Pac-12; in his press conference, Shaw compared Daniels to UCLA’s Dorian Thompson-Robinson, who beat Stanford with a similar skill set of athleticism and field-stretching pass plays.

 “Daniels may be the better pure passer of the two,” Shaw said.
 “But man, he can run as well, and he’s athletic.
 I think both guys are going to have a nice future in that paid league.
 Hopefully sooner than later.”

 On the other side of the ball, Arizona State’s defense held the Bruins scoreless in the second half and are an imposing unit statistically — they rank seventh in the country in passing yardage allowed and lead the Pac-12 in sacks.